-The invention of paper allowed humans to make notes and record history without spending too much money on silk, so it made the process of passing on knowledge to the next generation much more affordable.
-However, it was the invention of the printing press that completely changed the world.
+The invention of paper allowed humans to make notes and record history without spending too much money on silk, making the process of passing on knowledge to the next generation much more affordable.
+However, the invention of the printing press completely changed the world.
 As a matter of fact, many people say that Johannes Guttenberg’s printing press is the most important invention of all time.

 One of the unique components of his design was the use of matrices to cast types with excellent accuracy and in large quantities.
-He also incorporated other elements already available for him such as oil-based ink, papermaking, bookbinding, and wine-making.
-He started designing a new printing press in 1439, and he managed to use it to print the famous Forty-two-line Bible by 1455.
+He also incorporated other available elements, such as oil-based ink, papermaking, bookbinding, and wine-making.
+He started designing a new printing press in 1439 and managed to use it to print the famous forty-two-line Bible by 1455.
 More than 200 million books were printed using his printing presses by 1600.

 7. Christiaan Huygens

-A Dutch astronomer, physicist, and mathematician, Christiaan Huygens was responsible for many important scientific discoveries including the wave theory of light, discovering the true shape of the ring of Saturn, and uncovering the science of dynamics (action of forces on bodies).
-His most popular invention was the practical application of the pendulum as a time controller in clocks.
-His pendulum clock came into existence in 1656 and the patent for it was granted a year later.
+A Dutch astronomer, physicist, and mathematician, Christiaan Huygens were responsible for many important scientific discoveries, including the wave theory of light, discovering the true shape of the ring of Saturn, and uncovering the science of dynamics (action of forces on bodies).
+His most famous invention was the practical application of the pendulum as a time controller in clocks.
+His pendulum clock was developed in 1656, and its patent was granted a year later.

 Many consider Huygens a greatly-talented mathematician rather than a genius of the first order.
-Isaac Newton admired him mainly for Huygens’ preference for synthetic methods of experimentations.
-It’s ironic that much of Huygens’ works on light and dynamics was overshadowed by those of Newtons throughout the 18th century.
+Isaac Newton admired him mainly for Huygens’ preference for synthetic methods of experimentation.
+It’s ironic that much of Huygens’ works on light and dynamics were overshadowed by those of Newtons throughout the 18th century.

 8. Antonie van Leeuwenhoek

-Having a specialization in microscopy, the Dutch scientist Antonie van Leeuwenhoek is credited for discovering bacteria, blood cells, and all things microscopic.
-His observation laid the foundation for modern fields of science including protozoology and biology.
+With a specialization in microscopy, the Dutch scientist Antonie van Leeuwenhoek is credited for discovering microscopic things such as bacteria and blood cells.
+His observation laid the foundation for modern fields of science, including protozoology and biology.
 He made his own microscope using a high-quality lens with a short focal length.

 9. Benjamin Franklin

 Benjamin Franklin was often illustrated as a man flying a kite in a thunderstorm, but this was not an original idea.
 A similar yet safer technique had been tried in France before.
-Many of his other discoveries were original nonetheless.
-Benjamin Franklin, also one of the Founding Fathers, created a clear distinction between electricity conductors and insulators, invented a battery for storing electric power, demonstrated that electricity was a single fluid with equal amounts of positive and negative charges, and coined many new words such as electrify, charge, discharge, armature, condense, and conductor.
+Many of his other discoveries were original, nonetheless.
+Benjamin Franklin, also one of the Founding Fathers, created a clear distinction between electrical conductors and insulators, invented a battery for storing electric power, demonstrated that electricity was a single fluid with equal amounts of positive and negative charges, and coined many new words such as electrifying, charge, discharge, armature, condense, and conductor.

 10. James Watt

 In 1764, while repairing the Newcomen steam engine, James Watt was impressed not by the engine itself but by the waste of steam it made.
-It took him about a year to come up with an ingenious solution to improve the efficiency of the engine: a separate condenser.
+It took him about a year to devise an ingenious solution to improve the engine’s efficiency: a separate condenser.
 It was his first and greatest invention.

 11. Joseph and Étienne Montgolfier

-According to one story, albeit unproven, the brothers came up with the idea when they saw Joseph’s wife’s skirts billowed due to the heat generated by a charcoal burner.
+According to one story, albeit unproven, the brothers came up with the idea when they saw Joseph’s wife’s skirts billow due to the heat generated by a charcoal burner.
 Finally, they made the first flight in public on June 4, 1783, in which they successfully flew up to 3,000 feet high and remained there for about 10 minutes.
 They settled to the ground about one and a half miles away from where they took off.
-The original design was continuously refined and improved, which opened the possibility for scientists to explore the upper atmosphere.
+The original design was continuously refined and improved, allowing scientists to explore the upper atmosphere.

 12. Alessandro Volta

-Alessandro Volta came up with the first true battery known as a voltaic pile.
-Volta’s device was able to store and produce a continuous steady current of electricity as well as retain most of its power even when not in use over time.
+Alessandro Volta came up with the first true battery, a voltaic pile.
+Volta’s device could store and produce a continuous steady current of electricity and retain most of its power even when not in use over time.
 Volta started working on static electricity in 1780 and constructed the voltaic pile in 1800.
 The unit of electromotive force called a volt was derived from his name and coined in 1881.

 13. Joseph-Marie Jacquard

-Jacquard continued his work and ended up creating an attachment to make the loom even better in 1804.
+Jacquard continued his work and created an attachment to make the loom even better in 1804.
 After which, any loom that used the attachment was called a Jacquard loom.
-One special thing about the Jacquard loom is its programmability.
+One notable thing about the Jacquard loom is its programmability.
 Not only did it revolutionize the textile industry, but it also became one of the earliest versions of a programmable machine.
-In 1806, the Jacquard loom was declared public property and the man who invented it was rewarded with royalties and a pension.
+In 1806, the Jacquard loom was declared public property, and the man who invented it was rewarded with royalties and a pension.

 14. John Loudon McAdam

 In 1815, when John Loudon McAdam held the position of surveyor general of the Bristol roads, he had the perfect opportunity to put his road-building ideas into practice.
 Instead of utilizing the commonly-used masonry construction approach, he demonstrated that a thin layer of broken stones compacted on a well-drained natural formation could support traffic as long as the thin layer was covered by an impermeable surface of smaller stones.
 Drainage was crucial to make the design effective, so the pavement must be elevated above the surrounding surface.
-Many other countries including the United States quickly adopted the same method; in fact, it is still used until today.
+Many other countries, including the United States, quickly adopted the same method that is still used today.

 15. Nicéphore Niépce

 The experiment to produce a permanent photographic image began in 1813 by a French inventor Nicéphore Niépce.
-Lithography was a popular hobby back in the country, so Niépce took interest in it only to find out that he was not skilled enough in drawing.
-Since he was unable to obtain lithographic stone locally, he decided to find a method to acquire or provide the images automatically.
+Lithography was a popular hobby back in the country, so Niépce took an interest in it, only to discover that he was not skilled enough in drawing.
+Since he could not obtain lithographic stone locally, he decided to find a method to acquire or provide the images automatically.
 He started to use pewter covered with various light-sensitive materials to produce superimposed engravings in sunlight.

-After three years of trials, he made attempts at photography (Niépce called it heliography or sun-drawing).
+After three years of trials, he made attempts at photography (Niépce called it heliography or sun drawing).
 Around 1826/1827, he used a camera to produce a view from his workroom on a pewter plate.
-In other words, the first photographic image from nature permanently fixed on a surface.
+In other words, the first photographic image from nature is permanently fixed on a surface.
 He realized that metal was a better material of choice for etching because of its strength and durability.
-In 1826, he made another heliograph but this one was a reproduction of an engraved portrait.
-With this heliograph, not only did he solve the problem of reproducing nature by light but also invented a method of photomechanical reproduction.
+In 1826, he made another heliograph, which was a reproduction of an engraved portrait.
+With this heliograph, he solved the problem of reproducing nature by light and invented a photomechanical reproduction method.

 16. Robert Fulton

-In the late 1780s, Robert Fulton came up with the idea of using revolving paddles at the stern of a ship for effective propulsion based on an earlier invention of a mechanical paddle.
+In the late 1780s, Robert Fulton proposed using revolving paddles at the stern of a ship for effective propulsion based on an earlier invention of a mechanical paddle.
 In addition to that, Fulton also designed a steam warship, submarine, and a system of inland waterways.
 His journey from being an experimental engineer to a commercially successful person started in 1801 when he met with Robert R. Livingston — the same Livingston who took part in drafting the U.S. Declaration of Independence.

-They had a partnership and shared the expense to build a steamboat in Paris using Fulton’s side paddlewheel design.
-The boat was about 66 feet long and it housed an eight-horsepower engine.
+They partnered and shared the expense to build a steamboat in Paris using Fulton’s side paddlewheel design.
+The boat was about 66 feet long and housed an eight-horsepower engine.
 It is worth mentioning that Livingston had been in the steamboat navigation business (in fact, he had a 20-year monopoly in that) before he was the minister to France.
 Thanks to his partnership with Fulton, he continued to reign supreme in the business for quite some time afterward.

 17. Eli Whitney

-Many people remember Eli Whitney as the inventor of the cotton gin, but his most important contribution to the entire manufacturing industry was the idea of mass production of interchangeable parts.
-He was an inventor, manufacturer, and an engineer who made a lot of money from the settlement of patent infringement issues regarding his patent on cotton gin.
+Many people remember Eli Whitney as the inventor of the cotton gin.
+Still, his most significant contribution to the manufacturing industry was the idea of mass production of interchangeable parts.
+He was an inventor, manufacturer, and engineer who made a lot of money from the settlement of patent infringement issues regarding his patent on cotton gin.